Skip to the main content

 • Physician (doctor of medicine or osteopathy)

-• Qualified non-physician practitioner (NPP) (physician assistant [PA], nurse practitioner [NP], or certified clinical nurse specialist [CCNS])
+• Qualified non-physician practitioner (physician assistant, nurse practitioner, or certified clinical nurse specialist)

-• Medical professional (including health educator, registered dietitian, nutrition professional, or other licensed practitioner), or a team of medical professionals that a physician directly supervises
+• Medical professional (including health educator, registered dietitian, nutrition professional, or other licensed practitioner) or a team of medical professionals directly supervised by a physician

-When you provide an AWV and a significant, separately identifiable, medically necessary Evaluation and Management (E/M) service, we may pay for the additional service.
-Report the additional CPT code with modifier –25.
+When you provide an AWV and a significant, separately identifiable, medically necessary evaluation and management (E/M) service, we may pay for the additional service.
+Report the additional CPT code (99202–99205, 99211–99215) with modifier 25.
 That portion of the visit must be medically necessary and reasonable to treat the patient’s illness or injury or to improve the functioning of a malformed body part.

 You can only bill G0438 or G0439 once in a 12-month period.
-G0438 is for the first AWV and G0439 is for subsequent AWVs.
-Remember, you must not bill G0438 or G0439 within 12 months of a previous G0402 (IPPE) billing for the same patient.
-We deny these claims with messages of, “Benefit maximum for this time period or occurrence has been reached” and “Consult plan benefit documents/guidelines for information about restrictions for this service.”
+G0438 is for the first AWV, and G0439 is for subsequent AWVs.
+Don’t bill G0438 or G0439 within 12 months of a previous G0402 (IPPE) billing for the same patient.
+We deny these claims with messages indicating the patient reached the benefit maximum for the time period.

 Coding